MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 ### RHEL system lifecycle management

 Once core platform infrastructure is in place, automation for Red Hat Enterprise Linux applications and workload lifecycles can be implemented.
-Refer to “Deployment, management, and patching considerations” and “Governance and compliance” sections for in-depth coverage of considerations to be made when forming automation pipelines.
+Refer to 'Deployment, management, and patching considerations' and 'Governance and compliance' sections for in-depth coverage of considerations to be made when forming automation pipelines.
 The following encapsulates an example automation workflow for a development lifecycle pipeline:

    - Update the Errata Filter end date and publish content in Satellite
    - Promote Content Views (CV)/Composite Content Views (CCV) to Development